aio-libs/aiozipkin/README.rst

     :alt: Chat on Gitter

-**aiozipkin** is Python 3.5+ module that adds distributed tracing capabilities from asyncio applications with Zipkin (http://zipkin.io) server instrumentation.
+**aiozipkin** is Python 3.5+ module that adds distributed tracing capabilities from asyncio_ applications with zipkin (http://zipkin.io) server instrumentation.

-Zipkin is a distributed tracing system.
+zipkin_ is a distributed tracing system.
 It helps gather timing data needed to troubleshoot latency problems in microservice architectures.
 It manages both the collection and lookup of this data.
 Zipkin’s design is based on the Google Dapper paper.